vseryakov/backendjs/README.md

 - `/icon/put`

-  Upload new icon for the given account in the folder prefix, if type is specified it creates an icons for this type to separate multiple icons for the same prefix. `type` can be any string consisting from alpha and digits characters.
-It creates a record in the bk_icon table with all the paramaters passed.
+  Upload new icon for the given account in the folder prefix, if type is specified it creates an icon for this type to separate multiple icons for the same prefix. `type` can be any string consisting from alpha and digits characters.
+It creates a record in the bk_icon table with all the parameters passed.

   The following parameters can be used:
-    - prefix - prefix for the icons, requried
+    - prefix - prefix for the icons, required
     - descr - optional description of the icon
     - latitude, longitude - optional coordinates for the icon
     - acl_allow - allow access permissions, see `/account/put/icon` for the format and usage
-    - _width - desired width of the stored icon, if negative this means do not upscale, if th eimage width is less than given keep it as is
+    - _width - desired width of the stored icon, if negative this means do not upscale, if the image width is less than given then keep it as is
     - _height - height of the icon, same rules apply as for the width above
     - _ext - image file format, default is jpg, supports: gif, png, jpg